 The river has played a very important role throughout American history from colonial times, through the industrial revolution, to today.
 Through the early 19th century, the West Branch Susquehanna provided the main canoe route that connects the Susquehanna and Ohio valleys.

-Canals where construced in the 1820s and 30s to help with navigations and to bypass rapids.
+Canals where constructed in the 1820s and 30s to help with navigations and to bypass rapids.
 The canals required more dams so sufficient water could be provided for their use.
-As industry improved, bridges replaces ferries, and railroads replaced canals.
+As industry improved, bridges replaceds ferries, and railroads replaced canals.

 The railroads were generally constructed over where canals used to be, running along the water.
 Today, most of the canals have been filled in, but you can still see remnants of a few throughout the river.

 Subscribe to Trips & Tips - your weekly guide to fun in the Chesapeake region